Santa Teresa is a small beach town situated on the southern tip of Costa Rica’s Nicoya Peninsula.

 Dinner boasts some crispy tacos, schnitzel and pasta.
-Make sure to head down on a Monday as they have an all-you-can-eat pizza night a.k.a heaven!
+Make sure to head down on a Monday, when they have an all-you-can-eat pizza night a.k.a heaven!

-It’s also a great place to spend the day working with their fast wifi and relaxing atmosphere.
+It’s also a great place to spend the day working with its fast wifi and relaxing atmosphere.

 The portions are pretty big, so you’re guaranteed to leave feeling full and satisfied.
 The outside area of the restaurant, strung with fairy lights, boasts a social atmosphere and a great place to make new friends.